Ending Veteran Homelessness Together: One Veteran at a Time.

 In many cases a veteran who serves his/her country in harms way may experience emotional, physical or medical effects of that service.
 These effects can have long term residual impacts upon that veteran’s mental stability and long term emotional health.
 It affects the very way the veteran perceives and interacts with his/her family, employer and fellow workers, and his community.
 These effects can result in contact with law enforcement officials.
 Many veterans seem adverse to either admitting that they have a problem or to even identifying themselves as a veteran at all.

-1) screening, assessments and individualized case management.
-RVCP case managers will work in conjunction with VA primary health care, mental health care, substance abuse treatment and other systems to serve the veterans’ needs and;
+RVCP provides screening, assessments, and individualized case management.
+RVCP case managers work in conjunction with VA primary health care, mental health care, substance abuse treatment, and other systems to serve the veterans’ needs.

-An Individual Care Strategy (a long-range plan to address housing, medical, counseling, education, vocational, legal, financial, social and spiritual needs) will be developed by the case manager in conjunction with the homeless veteran.
-The Individual Care Strategy will be reviewed weekly, progress will be documented, and goals will be updated and adjusted as necessary.
-It will be a joint effort between the veteran and their case manager and will provide the veterans guidance with the decisions that affect their lives.
-The expected outcome and measure of success will be obtaining permanent housing.
+An Individual Care Strategy (a long-range plan to address housing, medical, counseling, education, vocational, legal, financial, social and spiritual needs) is developed by the case manager in conjunction with the homeless veteran upon entry into the program.
+The Individual Care Strategy is reviewed weekly, progress documented, and goals updated and adjusted as necessary.

 For a number of reasons, not all homeless veterans are forthcoming regarding their military backgrounds.
 For some, they do not realize that the fact they served in the military may qualify them as a veteran eligible for benefits.
 This is why it will be critical that staff and volunteers are aware of these issues and how to approach the homeless person in a conversation that will garner the information necessary to assist the veteran.